 Some asset classes, such as stocks, are generally considered more volatile.
 Meanwhile, fixed-income securities like bonds and CDs are generally considered safer investments.
 Also, think about your time horizon or the time you have to invest before you’d actually need that money.

 Investing and Retirement Planning Tips

 - Financial advisors often specialize in investing and planning for retirement.
-To find a financial advisor in your area, try SmartAsset’s free financial advisor matching tool.
-By using this tool, you’ll get paired with up to three financial advisors in your area, and you can choose which one is right for you.
-Get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A great way to plan for retirement is to calculate how much you’ll need after you retire.
 Think about the things you’d like to do after your retirement.
 Do you want to travel?
 Also, think about where you want to live and what kind of lifestyle you want.
 For example, you’ll need to save more if you want to retire in a place with a high cost of living.
 SmartAsset’s retirement calculator can tell you how much you should save each month in order to reach your goals.

 - A 401(k) is very useful for building retirement savings.
 Small, regular contributions can easily add up to plenty of savings later in life.
 You should especially contribute to a 401(k) if your employer offers a match.
 If your employer doesn’t offer a 401(k), you can always invest in an individual retirement account (IRA).
-These work similarly to 401(k)s in that your contributions are tax-deferred.
+These work similarly to 401(k)s in that you don’t pay taxes initially on your contributions.